Quick guide and location map

 Description

-This historic parkland was first mentioned in the Doomsday Survey of 1086.
+This historic parkland was first mentioned in the Domesday Survey of 1086.
 In 1930, we purchased 530 hectares of Norbury Park, situated between Dorking and Leatherhead, to save it from development and to keep this land available for public enjoyment for ever.

 Norbury Park estate is a much-valued resource for recreation, farming, woodland and nature.
 There are three working farms (expect livestock and machinery) many walking and cycling trails to discover, the River Mole, chalk grassland, woodland, some of it ancient and wonderful views to Box Hill from a hilltop viewpoint.